l0vemimi/ArchBtw/docs/install.md

     [iwd]# station wlan0 connect WIFI1
     Type the network passphrase for ARCH5G psk.
     Passphrase...
-If you have a hiddn network, connect to it:
+If you have a hidden network, connect to it:

     [iwd]# station wlan0 connect-hidden [NETWORK_NAME]

 ### 2.2.
 Connect to the Internet via Ethernet

 Connecting via ethernet should be automatic; you shouldn't need to configure anything on arch.
+Find the setting in your android phone:

 **Settings > Connections > Mobile Hotspot and Teathering > USB Tethering**

 ***NOTE:*** *The USB cable needs to be connected for this option to be toggled.
-If you can't find the setting, look up ethernet connection for your specific device model*
+If you can't find the setting, look up ethernet connection for your specific device model*.

 ### 2.3.
 Confirm Internet Connection

 Ping the network to make sure you're connected.
-You can use any address you want, e.g *google's public DNS: 8.8.8.8; cloudfare's public DNS: 1.1.1.1* I usually use archlinux, so we'll use it in the example below.
+You can use any address you want, e.g *google's public DNS: 8.8.8.8; cloudfare's public DNS: 1.1.1.1*.
+I usually use archlinux, so we'll use it in the example below.